 19+ years: 40 milligrams per day

 Dietary zinc is found in protein-rich foods such as meat, poultry, fish and seafood.
 Oysters are particularly rich.
-Legumes, nuts, whole grains and dairy products contain smaller amounts.
+Legumes, nuts, whole grains and dairy products also contain zinc.
 Your body doesn't have a good storage system for zinc, so you need to eat foods that contain zinc every day.

 Other Trace Minerals